projects08k/PickMyBook/README.md

-# 📚 NextRead - AI Book Recommendation System
+# 📚 PickMyBook - AI Book Recommendation System

 An intelligent ML-powered web application that helps users choose books from their bookshelf using AI vision, mood analysis, and reinforcement learning.